sobolevn/git-secret/docs/installation.md

 PREFIX="/usr/local" make install
 ```

-Note that you can install to any prefix in your `PATH`
+Note that you can change prefix to be any directory you subsequently include in in your `PATH`

-On Windows you will have to run [Git Bash](https://gitforwindows.org/) or [Mingw-w64](https://www.mingw-w64.org/) as administrator to execute
-the installation using `make`.
-By default, the installation will be saved to `%PROGRAMFILES%\Git\usr\local\bin` which you have to add to your `Path`
 environment variable.
+We generally recommend you stick to the the default
+install locations for simplicity, but if you know what you're doing you are welcome to change it.